 - Hepatitis B (3 doses)

 - Varicella (chickenpox) (1 dose)

 Knowledge Counts' program allows a student to complete a semester of high school credit in three weeks, or a full year of credit in six weeks.
-Class instruction and homework assignments, including papers, move at an intense pace with over a week of school completed each day.
+Class instruction and homework assignments, including papers, projects and long-term assignments, move at an intense pace with over a week of school completed each day.

 Parents and students are hereby informed that "extra time" or other accommodations for class work, homework, or tests cannot be permitted simply because there is no "extra time" available in the rapidly paced program.